Quick Cool Pinto Bean Soup

 - 1/4 cup fresh cilantro or parsley leaves

 - 1 medium green bell pepper, cut into 1-inch pieces

-- 4 ripe plum tomatoes, cut into large chunks
+- 3 ripe plum (Roma) tomatoes or other firm flavorful tomatoes, cut into large chunks

-- 1/4 cup chopped mild green chilies (fresh or canned), optional
+- 1/4 cup chopped mild green chiles (fresh or canned), optional

-- 1 1/2 cups vegetables stock or water, or as needed
+- 1 1/2 cups vegetables stock, unsweetened nondairy milk, or water, or as needed

 Combine the beans, canned tomatoes, scallions, and cilantro or parsley in a food processor or blender and process until well pureed.
 Transfer to a large serving container and stir in the lemon juice, chili powder, and cumin.

 Place the green pepper and fresh tomatoes in the food processor and pulse on and off 2 or 3 times.
 Add the olives and pulse on and off quickly, 2 or 3 times more, or until the vegetables are finely chopped (approximately 1/4-inch pieces).